newtonmunene99/mpesa-api/README.md

 If you Wish to build

 1. Clone this repo
 2. CD into repo
 3. run `npm install` to install dependencies
 4. run `npm run build` to build
 5. run `npm run start:dev` to run package in development mode

 ## Contributing

 1. Fork the project then clone the forked project
 2. Create your feature branch: `git checkout -b my-new-feature`
+3. Make your changes and add name to Contributors list below.
-3. Commit your changes: `git commit -m 'Add some feature'`
+4. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+5. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request.
+6. Submit a pull request.

 ## Credits